xixi-cathy/regX/README.md

 2. (Compulsory) Replace the "rna.csv", "atac.csv", "label.csv", and "genes.txt" files with your own data.
 The file names and formats should be the same as what we provided.

    "rna.csv" contains the normalized gene expression levels of pseudo-bulk samples. "atac.csv" contains the normalized chromatin accessibilities of corresponding samples. "label.csv" contains the cell state labels of these samples. "genes.txt" contains a list of target genes to be included in the hidden layer of regX (better not to exceed 300 genes, or the computational cost will be very high).

+   For pre-processing single-cell multi-omics data and generating pseudo-bulk samples, you may refer to our [example code](example_code/T2D/0.preprocess_T2D.R.ipynb) for more detail.

-3. (Optional) If you want to embed GO functions into regX, replace the "go_filtered.txt" and "goa_filtered.txt" files with the GO graph and related GO annotations that you selected.
+4. (Optional) If you wish to integrate GO functions into regX, replace the "go_filtered.txt" and "goa_filtered.txt" files with the GO graph and related GO annotations that you selected.

    You may refer to our [example code](example_code/Hair_follicle/0.process_GO) for more detail.

    Genes in the "genes.txt" file should be consistent with those in the GO graph that you selected.

-4. (Optional) If you want to embed PPIs into regX, download PPI networks from the STRING database, and put them in the same directory as the aforementioned data files.
-For example:
+5. (Optional) If you wish to integrate PPIs into regX, download PPI networks from the STRING database and place them in the same directory as the data files mentioned above.
    ```
    filepath=/data1/xixi/regX/code_test/
    cd $filepath